manoelcampos/market-tracker/README.md

 # Market Tracker

-A Node.js console application to track market assets, currently including stocks and cryptocurrencies.
+A Node.js console application to track market assets, currently including only stocks, but currencies and cryptocurrencies are planned to be supported.
 It works for Windows, Linux and macOS.

 It uses Yahoo Finance data for stocks.